 This can make your cost price tracking more complicated (many businesses will use inventory management tools for this) but will give you a clearer, more accurate picture of your gross profits and margins.

-Then you will have to match the costs you have entered to the sale of each product.
-You download the sales reports from Amazon, split them based on the month and calculate the units sold multiplied by the costs you calculated.
+- Download the sales reports from Amazon, split them by month and calculate units sold x costs you calculated.

 Instead of just guessing at what your business’s monthly financial performance, you can get an accurate picture every month, without having to spend hours sorting through data and entering transactions into your software.